 The senses of a newborn

-Babies are born with all of the senses—sight, hearing, smell, taste, and touch.
+Babies are born with all 5 senses—sight, hearing, smell, taste, and touch.
 Some of

 the senses are not fully developed.
-The newborn's senses are as follows:
+The newborn's senses are as described below.

-Over the first few months, babies may have uncoordinated eye movements and may even
+Over the first few months, babies may have uncoordinated eye movements.
+They may even

-about 8 to 10 inches or the distance between a mother's face to the baby
+This is about 8 to 10 inches, or the distance between a mother's face to the baby

 in her arms.
 Babies are able to follow or track an object in the first few weeks of

 life.
 Focus improves over the first 2 to 3 years of life to a normal 20/20 vision.
-Newborns can

 During pregnancy, many mothers find that the baby may kick or jump in response to

-loud noises and quiet with soft, soothing music.
+loud noises and may quiet with soft, soothing music.
 Hearing is fully developed in

 newborns.
 Babies with normal hearing should startle in response to loud sounds.
-These babies
+These

-voice (the mother's) to a low sounding voice (males).
-They also have the ability to
+prefer a higher-pitched voice (the mother's) to a low sounding voice (males).
+They

-Newborns are screening while still in the hospital.
+Newborns will have their hearing screened while still in the hospital.

 Studies have found that newborns have a strong sense of smell.
 Newborns prefer the

-smell of their own mother, especially to her breast milk.
+smell of their own mother, especially her breastmilk.

 Babies prefer sweet tastes over sour or bitter tastes.
 Babies also show a strong preference

-for breast milk and breastfeeding, especially if they are breastfed and then offered
+for human milk and breastfeeding.
+This is especially true if they are breastfed first

 Babies are comforted by touch.
-Placing a hand on the baby's abdomen, or cuddling close
+Placing a hand on your baby's belly or cuddling close

-can help a baby feel more secure.
-Swaddling (wrapping snugly in a blanket) is another
+can help him or her feel more secure.
+Wrapping your baby snugly in a blanket (swaddling)